st3v3nmw/fanaka/your-cv.rst

 **This space is precious**, so use it well.
 Don't waste it stating the obvious.
 If you were working as a backend engineer, it's completely useless to note that you "wrote backend" (what else would you expect a backend engineer to do?).

+.. _your-cv-show-value:

-What you need to do here is ref:`show the value you brought <vurt:interviewing-rules-demonstrate-value>` -what *you* contributed.
+What you need to do here is :ref:`show the value you brought <vurt:interviewing-rules-demonstrate-value>` -what *you* contributed.
 Or mention one-off things; even if they weren't part of the main story, they show what kind of person you will be:

-    Awarded "Developer of the Month" for completing a complex refactor of our database code
+    Awarded "Developer of the Month" for completing a complex refactor of our Postgres database code

 or:

     Spoke at <some conference> about some interesting challenges we discovered as our database scaled

+**Weave your skills into this.** Seeing a skill mentioned in the context of an achievement gives it a reality that listing it on its own never will.

 Education and qualifications